What Is Trauma?

 What Is The First Step In Getting “Unstuck?”

 The traumatized person must learn how to feel relaxed and safe.
 This is very difficult because any reminder of the event in which the person is stuck triggers a strong defensive feeling of being unsafe.
-Often the person is not aware that he or she is carrying high levels of stress in his or her muscles.
-So it is a difficult for the person to even know what safe and relaxed actually feels like or how to achieve it?
+Often the person is not aware that he or she is carrying high levels of anxiety in his or her muscles.
+So it is difficult for the person to even know what safe and relaxed actually feels like or how to achieve it.

-There are a number of useful tools that help people learn about the sensations of safety.
+There are a number of useful tools that our counselors use to help people learn about the sensations of safety.
 Mindfulness meditation, focus on breathing slowly and deeply, and visualization are but a few.